Keyboard shortcuts

 Press Esc to hide this help

-How to create a clone at the end of a backup
+Create a clone at the end of a backup

 Note